Skip to main content

 Home remedies for IBS

 The National Institute for Health and Care Excellence (NICE) recommends that people with IBS might want to try probiotics, which can be bought over the counter.
-They should be tried for four weeks whilst monitoring the effect.
+They should be tried for twelve weeks whilst monitoring the effect.

 What is the best diet for IBS?